Players (and owners) are stupid - Dose.ca

 Add kevlar socks, which are too little used.
 Kaiden Guhle, Erik Karlsson… many of them have suffered severe cuts to their legs during a match.

 Why do so few players wear neck protectors?
-Hasn't Adam Johnson's death two years ago in Europe awakened some guys' zest for life?
+Didn't Adam Johnson's death two years ago in Europe awaken some guys' zest for life?

 All about looks, efficiency and acceptance